afuruta/CD1bGMM/README.md

 ## Generate results

-Simply issue the command `scons`, and plot output will be created in a directory named `output`.
+Simply issue the command `scons`.
+Necessary data will be downloaded, and plot output will be created in a directory named `output`.